sourcegraph/careers/job-descriptions/head-of-customer-success.md

 You will help build the organization that ensures every Sourcegraph customer gets the most value possible out of the product, that every Sourcegraph user trusts it to answer their everyday questions, and that everyone who comes in contact with Sourcegraph sings its praises.

-Our team and our sales are growing like a rocket—we’ve proven strong product-market fit, with wall-to-wall usage, Net Promoter Scores above 60, and tens of thousands of paid daily active users at some of the world’s most advanced software firms.
+Our team and our sales are growing fast—we’ve proven strong product-market fit, with wall-to-wall usage, Net Promoter Scores above 60, and tens of thousands of paid daily active users at some of the world’s premier development teams (Uber, Yelp, Lyft, SoFi, Quantcast, and many more).

 You will be the first hire on the Customer Success team.
-You will help define the strategy for managing our growing customer base, and ensuring we maintain best-in-class customer metrics as we scale.
+You will help define the strategy for managing our growing customer base, ensure we maintain best-in-class customer metrics as we scale, and will have the opportunity to build a team.

 #### In the first 30 days, you will…

 - Go through a weeklong training program on our product, our value propositions, our customers, our team, and our processes.
 - Sit in on 10+ customer and prospect calls to understand our pitch and our customers’ needs.
 - Dive deep into our metrics (BigQuery, Looker, Google Analytics) and our CRM and marketing suite (HubSpot) to understand how we measure customer engagement.
-- Take over (or get deeply involved in) 2–4 of our largest, highest-priority customer relationships (e.g. Uber, Lyft, Yelp).
+- Take over (or get deeply involved in) 2–4 of our largest, highest-priority customer relationships.

 #### In the first 90 days you will…
 - Help diagnose our key customer relationship gaps, and build a playbook for tracking customer happiness and building and maintaining long-term relationships.